szilard-nemeth/yarn-dev-tools/README.md

 ## Setup of pre-commit

-Configure precommit as described in this blogpost: https://ljvmiranda921.github.io/notebook/2018/06/21/precommits-using-black-and-flake8/
+Configure precommit as described in [this blogpost](https://ljvmiranda921.github.io/notebook/2018/06/21/precommits-using-black-and-flake8/).

 Commands:
 1. Install precommit: `pip install pre-commit`
 2. Make sure to add pre-commit to your path.
 For example, on a Mac system, pre-commit is installed here: